vgaltes/vgaltesblog/content/post/forwarding-correlation-ids-in-aspnetcore.md

 ```

 ## Summary
-In this article, we've seen how we capture and forward correlation IDs for HTTP APIs in ASPNet Core.
+In this article, we've seen how we capture and forward correlation IDs for HTTP APIs in ASP.NET Core.
 Hope it helps!!